N8sGit/bs_detector/README.md

 \* **A cure for AI hallucination**

 ## What is this?
-BSDetector is a fun little experiment on model hallucination.
+BSDetector is a fun little experiment on AI hallucination.
 It's somewhat inspired by generative adversarial network (GAN) models and the Karl Popper's conjecture-refutation approach to the philosophy of science.

 It consists of